We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Quip toothbrushes are sleekly designed and operated by replaceable batteries.
 They include a travel cover that can be used as a stand or mirror mount.

 Quip is a good choice for users who prefer a gentler vibration, such as those with dentures.
 They’re quiet and waterproof, setting them apart from most other electric toothbrushes.
-The motor pulses every 30 seconds for a 2-minute duration, keeping you on track with your brushing habits.
+The motor pulses every 30 seconds for 2 minutes, keeping you on track with your brushing habits.

 Replacement brush heads and AAA batteries are available from Quip as a subscription service or individually for one-time purchases.
 For the subscription, they come automatically to you every 3 months.

 The Goby toothbrush has a rotating brush head with soft, round-tipped bristles.

 If you loathe bells and whistles, you’ll appreciate the one-button feature that lets you turn your brush on and off as well as choose between sensitive and standard settings.

 The power button lights up to let you know when it’s time to replace the brush head, and the toothbrush stand has a removable cleaning tray.